 - b.
 The APO assembles the WPAFs and submits these to the Department Evaluation Committees and Department Chairs for concurrent and independent review and recommendations.
 In the event a department chair withdraws voluntarily or is asked by the College Dean to withdraw from the evaluation process due to conflict of interest, the faculty member involved may choose to select the names of three department chairs within the college and submit these names to the College Dean.
 The College Dean shall select one of the nominated department chairs to prepare a substitute chair recommendation.
 This same procedure shall be followed in the case when a department chair is ineligible or unavailable to make a recommendation. - c.
 College Evaluation Committees and College Deans concurrently review WPAFs and prepare recommendations.
 In the event a College Dean withdraws voluntarily or is asked to withdraw from the evaluation process by the Provost due to conflict of interest, the faculty member involved may choose to select the names of two College Deans and submit these names to the Provost.
-The Provost shall select one of the nominated College Deans to prepare a substitute dean's recommendation.
+The Provost shall select one of the nominated College Deans to prepare a substitute dean's recommendation. - d.
+If recommendations from the Department Evaluation Committees, e.
+When making recommendations for retention, a Department Chair, College Dean, or an Evaluation Committee may recommend a performance review be required in the third or fifth probationary year.
+Such recommendations shall be placed in the "Additional Comments" section of the performance review.

-d.
-If recommendations from the Department Evaluation Committees, Department Chairs, College Evaluation Committees, and the College Deans are unanimous, and do not involve non-retention or denial of tenure or promotion, the WPAFs are submitted directly to the President or designee for a decision.
+Department Chairs, College Evaluation Committees, and the College Deans-are unanimous, and do not involve non-retention or denial of tenure or promotion, the WPAFs are submitted directly to the President or designee for a decision.
 The President or designee may request a recommendation from the University Evaluation Committee in other cases as needed.